Rising-Stars-by-Sunshine/Stats_201_AlbertLi/README.md

 This repository contains the code, data, and literature for my STATS 201 research project.
 Each folder contains a README.md detailing the purpose of its contents, and flowcharts are attached to provide further clarification.

+The purpose of this research is to investigate the performance of current sentiment analysis models on large social media groups.
+The group used in this study is r/WallStreetBets, a subreddit with over 14 million active members who connect over trading stocks, foreign exchange, and cryptocurrency.

 ![Headshot](Headshot.jpg)